agillies8/ros_camera_conveyor_isaac_extension/readme.md

     - network mode: host is commented out on all containers

 1. Start Isaac Sim:
+    - Isaac sim will start automatically from winth a docker container
-    - Add the "Isaac Cam Conveyor" extension with the isaac extension manager
+    - Add the "Isaac Cam Conveyor" extension with the isaac extension manager if isnt done so already
+    - Also make sure the conveyor extensions are loaded.
+You need the 0.4.0 and 1.1.0 old versions before isaac 4.5
     - Click on the extension and click "load"
     - Once the secne is loaded, click "run" (Dont hit play in the sidebar)